Senior Service Programming at MSV

 Sponsored by a generous grant from the City of Chicago Department of Family and Support Services and HUD, Marillac St. Vincent provides comprehensive supportive services to at-risk, self-neglectful seniors throughout Chicago to ensure safety, stability and the ability to successfully age in place.

 Community-Based Case Management

-We offer individualized assessment, person-centered planning, care coordination, advocacy for vulnerable seniors who need support with obtaining food and meals, transportation assistance, financial management, moving assistance, and more.
+We offer individualized assessment, person-centered planning, care coordination, advocacy for vulnerable seniors who need support with obtaining resources, accessing food and meals, learning about financial management, and more.

-We offer companion services to alleviate isolation and loneliness for seniors who lack other social supports.
-These services are provided by our Senior Services case managers, other seniors who have been trained to provide friendly visiting, and adult visiting companions.
-Our staff and volunteers make a positive difference through regular friendly visits and may include sharing meals and assistance with daily tasks such as shopping or reading mail.
-Our volunteer companions act as a second set of eyes and ears for our most isolated seniors.
+We can connect clients to companion services to alleviate isolation and loneliness for seniors who lack other social supports.
+These services are provided by other seniors who have been trained to provide friendly visiting, and volunteer visiting companions.

 We provide a safe and nurturing environment for mobile, active seniors on the West Side to meet each month.
 Take Charge meetings offer socialization, sharing a meal, and educational experiences through speakers.
 The Take Charge day trips offer enriching opportunities such as a boat cruise or museum visit.

 An extension of Take Charge, Coffee Club is an additional monthly meeting for fellowship and light refreshments.
 It is another opportunity for the seniors to engage with each other as well as MSV staff.
 There are opportunities for games, art activities, socializing, and other small group activities.